ooni/spec/informed-consent/consent-form.md

 **Web connectivity:** This test examines whether websites are reachable and if they are not, it attempts to determine whether access to them is blocked through DNS tampering, TCP connection RST/IP blocking or by having a transparent HTTP proxy.
-It does so by identifiying the resolver of the user, performing a DNS lookup, attempting to establish a TCP session and by sending HTTP GET requests to the servers that are hosting tested websites.
+It does so by identifying the resolver of the user, performing a DNS lookup, attempting to establish a TCP session and by sending HTTP GET requests to the servers that are hosting tested websites.